Introduction to I12 – JEEP

 • Diffuse scattering on crystalline (single-crystal diffuse scattering) or amorphous materials (pair-distribution function analysis "PDF”)

-I12 can accommodate complex sample environments (chemical, mechanical and electrical processing equipment, engineering machinery, all kinds of experimental apparatuses), which the users can bring and install for their beamtime.
-We accommodate small and medium sized sample environments in EH1 and large ones in EH2.
+I12 can accommodate complex sample environments (chemical, mechanical, and electrical processing equipment, engineering machinery, and various experimental apparatuses).
+Small and medium-sized sample environments can be accomodated in EH1 while larger ones are suitable for EH2.

 The beamline has two in-line experimental hutches:

 Experimental Hutch One (EH1) is inside the Diamond Experimental Hall.
-It provides a high intensity X-ray beam at a distance of around 50m from the x-ray source.
+It provides a high-intensity X-ray beam at a distance of around 50m from the X-ray source.
 EH1 is configured for experiments with small- and medium-sized samples and sample environments.
-A core feature is a sample table which can be configured to suit different sizes of experimental equipment and can be used for all available experimental techniques.
+A core feature is a sample table that can be configured to suit different sizes of experimental equipment and can be used for all available experimental techniques.

-Experimental Hutch Two (EH2) is in an external building outside the Experimental Hall, which is in-line with EH1.
-It provides a space for large or complex experiments in physics, material science, geology, engineering and processing.
-Equipment setup and preparation for an experiment in EH2 can be carried out without interrupting ongoing experiments in EH1, allowing longer setup times of user-provided equipment.
+Experimental Hutch Two (EH2) is in an external building outside the Experimental Hall, which is in line with EH1.
+It provides a space for large or complex experiments in physics, material science, geology, engineering, and materials processing.
+Equipment setup and preparation for an experiment in EH2 can be carried out without interrupting ongoing experiments in EH1, allowing longer setup times for user-provided equipment.

-• Linkam high-temperature furnace for in situ diffraction measurements
+• Linkam TS1500 - high-temperature furnace for in situ diffraction measurements

 • Powder Cabinet in the laboratory for handling powders